JeremySeverson/board-game-summary/summaries/archaeology.md

       * Discard faceup
       * Each player discards a tent or half their hand rounded down
       * Cards discarded are placed faceup in the Marketplace
-      * Player that revealed Sandstorm starts over and Digs for Treasure again
+      * Dig for Treasure again

 #### 2) Other Actions
   * Trade at the Marketplace